 Model building using HydroMT Delft3D FM#

-This notebook demonstrates how to prepare a Delft3D FM model from scratch using the command line interace (CLI).
-We will demonstrate the required steps for model building and show the contents of a configuration file and the data catalog.
-After following this notebook, you should be able to follow the example notebooks for building the 1D, 2D and coupled 1D2D models.
+This notebook demonstrates how to prepare a Delft3D FM model from scratch using the Command Line Interface (CLI).
+We will outline the required steps for model building and show the contents of a configuration file and the data catalog, which are essential for setting up and managing your model.
+After following this guide, you should be able to use the example notebooks for building 1D, 2D, and coupled 1D2D models.

-It is necessary to have a Python environment with HydroMT Core and the HydroMT Delft3D FM plugin installed to be able to run the notebook, as well as additional packages such as jupyterlab and notebook for notebook functionality, and cartopy and matplotlib for plotting purposes.
+To run this notebook, you need a Python environment with HydroMT Core and the HydroMT Delft3D FM plugin installed.
+Additionally, you will need packages such as jupyterlab and notebook for notebook functionality, and cartopy and matplotlib for plotting purposes.
 The installation guide for HydroMT Delft3D FM can be found in the User Guide.

 NOTE: All lines in this notebook which start with ! are executed from the command line.
-Within the notebook environment the logging messages are shown after completion.
-You can also copy these lines and paste these in your shell to get more direct feedback.
+Within the notebook environment, the logging messages are shown after completion.
+You can also copy these lines and paste them in your shell to get more direct feedback.

 Accessing HydroMT through CLI#

-Lets first check if the Delft3D FM model is recognized by HydroMT using the command hydromt --models.
-This should return dflowfm, as well as as well as the generic HydroMT models: grid_model, lumped_model, mesh_model, network_model.
+Let’s first check if the Delft3D FM model is recognized by HydroMT using the command hydromt --models.
+This should return dflowfm, as well as the generic HydroMT models: grid_model, lumped_model, mesh_model, network_model.

 NOTE: If you have other HydroMT plugins installed in the same environment (Wflow, SFINCS, FIAT, and more), then these models will also appear after this command.